anilmainali/SoftwareTesting/SoftwareTesting-Resources.md

 - How to Break Software: A Practical Guide to Testing  by James A. Whittaker (Author)
 - Testing Object-Oriented Systems: Models, Patterns, and Tools by  Robert V. Binder (Author)

+Here is another link to check out the books on Software Testing.